spin0 portfolio

 Open the app

-- Different apps kept giving opposite forecasts – Sometimes I got soaked; sometimes I over‑prepared.
+- Different apps kept giving different forecasts — not knowing which one to trust, sometimes I got soaked, sometimes I over‑prepared.

 - I wanted to understand why forecasts differ so much.